TeeOkome/Pre-seeds-Program/modular-course.md

 **3. Newly Hired Research Software Engineers (RSEs):**

-**Objective:** Equip new RSEs with foundational research skills during the first few months on the job.
+**Objective:** Equip new RSEs (from non-research or non-academic backgrounds) with foundational research skills during the first few months on the job.

 This reduces the gap between technical expertise and research acumen.